madhavlab/wissap23.madhavlab.com/registration.md

 2) Fill up the <a href="https://forms.office.com/r/ydZGfCW4uB" target="_blank" class="btn btn-primary custom-button">registration form</a> and share the payment transaction id.

-3) You will get a confirmation in 2-3 days of filling up the form, along with an invitation letter and further details on attending.
+3) You will get a confirmation in 2-3 days of filling up the form, along with further details on attending.

 <!-- 1) Submit your details to the <a href="https://forms.office.com/r/ydZGfCW4uB" class="btn btn-default btn-lg"><i class="fa-solid fa-table-list"></i> <span class="network-name">Application form</span></a> -->
 <!-- 4) Once you get a confirmation from us on your registration (before 20th October), start packing!   -->